oracle/weblogic-azure/aks/dbTemplate.md

 If you are using your own data source driver, make sure the data source driver is uploaded during the WebLogic Server instance provisioning.

-You can create a WebLogic cluster with data source driver library with steps:
+You can create an {{ site.data.var.wlsFullBrandName }} cluster with data source driver library with steps:

   - Open [WebLogic on AKS marketplace offer](https://portal.azure.com/?feature.customPortal=false#create/oracle.20210620-wls-on-aks20210620-wls-on-aks)